DRMF/Seeding-Project/KLSadd_insertion/README.md

 -fixChapter(chap, references, p, kls): takes a chapter file string, a references list, the paras variable, and the KLSadd file string.
 This method basically just calls all of the methods above and adds all of the extra stuff like the commands and packages.

-At this point, the code is like 90% comments.
-The big chunk at the bottom under the "with open..." can be explained through the comments.

 As a quick rundown: